Cynthia-Lee/spaceship_flight_stick_game/README.md

 Download both the library and the Arduino code.

 ### Arduino Leonardo
-Check if your computer can read in your Arduino Leonardo Plug in your Leonardo to your computer with a USB to micro USB adapter.
+Check if your computer can read in your Arduino Leonardo.
+Plug in your Leonardo to your computer with a USB to micro USB adapter.
 Go to or press the Windows home button.
 Search "Set up USB game controllers".
 Check that your Arduino Leonardo is listed in the window.